A global Torelli theorem for singular symplectic varieties: Applications to K3 [n] -type manifolds

 \end{question} Indeed, for a Bridgeland moduli space $Y=M_{\sigma_+}(v)$ and a contraction induced by a wall-crossing, the Harder--Narasimhan filtration of a generic point $[F]\in E$ with respect to a generic nearby stability condition $\sigma_-$ on the other side of the wall is often of the form

 for $A,B$ $\sigma_0$-stable.
 All such extensions are $\sigma_+$-stable, and this yields a $\P^k=\P\Ext^1(B,A)$ fiber that is contracted.
 Moreover, setting $a=v(A)$ and $b=v(B)$,

 so $k=\codim E$.
 Thus, in this case, we are done if the Harder--Narasimhan filtration of the general point of $E$ has the form \eqref{HNfilt} for fixed\footnote{Note the constancy of the Mukai vectors is automatic if a universal family exists over $E$, by the existence of Harder--Narasimhan filtrations in families.} $a$ and $b$.
-By Corollary \ref{cor monodromy class} and \cite{LP2}, it would be sufficient to consider one model in each monodromy orbit, and many special cases have been established previously, see \cite{HT15,KLCM}.
-It is also not difficult to prove the following special case:
+By Lemma \ref{cor monodromy class} and \cite{LP2}, it would be sufficient to consider one model in each monodromy orbit, and many special cases have been established previously, see \cite{HT15,KLCM}.